toddboyd/number-to-text/README.md

 # NumberToText Class

-NumberToText is an apex class that converts and integer into a text representation of that integer.
+NumberToText is an apex class that converts an integer into a text representation of that integer.
 ## Examples
 |number|text|
 |--|--|